fed/config/README.md

 * General > Use dark menu bar and dock
 * Dock > Automatically hide and show the Dock
+* Notifications > Turn on "Do Not Disturb" when mirroring to TVs and projectors
+* Siri > Disable Ask Siri

+## Finder Preferences

+* General > New Finder windows show
+* Sidebar > Show these items in the sidebar
+* Advanced > Show all filename extensions

 ## Hostname